 When FONATUR first started developing Huatulco in 1985, the goal was to create another tourism destination similar to that of Cancún, albeit an eco-friendlier version.
 However, Huatulco has yet to reach the level of success experienced in Cancún, which is one of most successful tourism development efforts the world has ever seen.

 One of the main factors affecting tourism here is the lack of international visitors.
 Foreigners make up only 20% of all of Huatulco’s tourism, while the remaining 80% is domestic.
 The primary reason for this is ease of access.
-Right now, you only have four U.S. international flights to Huatulco, which has hampered international tourist traffic.
+You have a limited amount of U.S. international flights to Huatulco, which has hampered international tourist traffic.

 The good news is that the Mexican government and FONATUR’s track record suggest that their promotional efforts will successfully address this problem.
 And if they do—which I believe they will—then Mexico will have another bona fide tourist hotspot on their hands in Huatulco.